• Home

 • Microwave (great for single serving leftovers) Transfer a small portion of the casserole to a microwave safe bowl.
 Add a splash of cream or milk.
 Microwave at 60% power for 1 minute.
 Stir.
 Continue microwaving at 1-minute intervals, stirring between, until warm throughout.
 The exact cook time will depend upon the quantity you are reheating.

-Can you freeze creamed spinach?
+Can you freeze creamed spinach after baking?

-This creamy spinach freezes beautifully!
-I like to make a double batch and stock my freezer for an easy weeknight side dish or unexpected company!
+This creamy spinach freezes beautifully.
+I like to make a double batch and stock my freezer for an easy weeknight side dish or unexpected company.

 What to do with leftover creamed spinach?

-14 ways to repurpose creamed spinach:
+14 ways to repurpose creamy spinach

-• Serve it as a dip: Serve this casserole as a warm dip with slices of crusty bread, breadsticks, chips or fresh vegetables!
+• Serve it as a dip: Serve this casserole as a warm dip with slices of crusty bread, breadsticks, pita chips or fresh vegetables!

 • Crab dip: Stir lump crab meat into the spinach to create crab and spinach dip!